SimeonHristov99/DL_24-25/notes.md

 The shapes of the contours can tell us which object they belong to.
 We can then use them to count the objects from a particular shape.

 ![w05_contour_shape.png](assets/w05_contour_shape.png "w05_contour_shape.png")

-### Implementation in scikit-image

-We can use the function [canny](https://scikit-image.org/docs/stable/api/skimage.feature.html#skimage.feature.canny) to perform edge detection using the Canny algorithm.

-Two parameters should be considered when using it:

-- `image`: This is the input image.
-Note that it should be a **2D array**, i.e. **is has to be converted to grayscale first**.
-- `sigma`: This is the standard deviation of the Gaussian filter that is applied on step `1` of the execution of the algorithm.
-  - It can be any positive floating point value.
-  - The higher it is, the less edges are going to be detected, since more aggressive smoothing will be applied.
-The default value of `1` often works pretty well.

 ## Corner detection